 It's that time of year again where our screens are laden with delicious delicacies and decadent desserts made by a fresh batch of talented foodies in an impressive race against the clock ... or is it?

-As MasterChef enters its 11th season on Aussie shores, it would be safe to say the popular TV show is somewhat of a stalwart to food enthusiasts the country over.
+As MasterChef enters its 12th season on Aussie shores with three brand new judges, it would be safe to say the popular TV show is somewhat of a stalwart to food enthusiasts the country over.

 While at times it seems almost impossible for some of the contestants to whip up something decent in the time that's given to them, they (mostly) never fail to wow us with their impressive spreads.